ClementCaporal/analyse_epithelium_project/README.md

 # Biological Image Analysis Project: Case study of leaf epithelium

-Projet "guidé" pour mettre en pratique ces connaissances en analyse d'image.
-Vous serez évalué sur votre capacité à construire une base de données, créé une mini-package python pour répondre à trois objectifs et à les documenter.
+A guided project to put your knowledge of image analysis into practice.
+You will be assessed on your ability to build a database, create a python mini-package to resolve three goals and document them.

 ## Dataset and Motivation

-The proposed dataset for this project is accessible on Zenedo https://zenodo.org/record/5001583.
+The proposed dataset for this project is accessible on [Zenedo](https://zenodo.org/record/5001583).
 You should download the `cellImages.zip` file and unzip it in the `data` folder.
 Note that this dataset is very diverse.
 You will have to choose a subset of the data to work on and document your choice in the data `README.md` file.
+In `data` you can find some examples of this dataset.

 ## Motivation